 Moreton Island Lighthouse was the first lighthouse built in Queensland.
-The tower is built on a rare rocky promontory on a sand island and is constructed of sandstone quarried on Moreton Island.
+Built by tradesmen and convicts, the 23-metre high lighthouse was lit for the first time in 1857.
+Moreton Island is almost entirely sand, so the lighthouse is built on a rare rocky promontory and is constructed of island sandstone.

-The lighthouse was built to cope with increased shipping movements along the northern coast and for a long time was the only light on the entire east coast of Australia.
-The large number of wrecks scattered around the entrance to Moreton Bay, near the island, attest to the need for the light.
+It was built to cope with increased shipping movements and for a long time was the only light on the entire east coast of Australia.
+The large number of shipwrecks scattered around the entrance to Moreton Bay attest to the need for the light.

 Originally the light used an oil wick, which was converted to pressurised acetylene gas in 1930 then 110-volt electricity in 1937, 240-volt in 1967, and finally to solar power in 1997.
 In 1998 the lighthouse was made automatic and now has a laser beam that reaches up to 30-kilometress out to sea.

 The lighthouse is on the northern point of Moreton Island.
 It's a great spot to watch marine life including dolphins, turtles, manta rays and dugongs, plus migrating humpback whales during the winter months.